8manos/wc-variations-radio-buttons/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.3 =
+* Now works with woocommerce_variation_is_active filter.
+* Fix bug that prevented the plugin to work with custom attributes.
+* Hopefuly no more "The plugin does not have a valid header." message.

 = 1.0.2 =
 * Now works better with some themes.